tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

 ## Introduction

 Depending on who you ask, MimbleWimble is either a tongue-tying curse or blockchain protocol designed to be private and scalable.
 The transactions in MimbleWimble is derived from confidential transactions by Greg Maxwell[1], that is in turn based on the Pedersen commitment scheme.
 On 19 July 2016 someone with the name Tom Elvis Jedusor left a whitepaper on the tor network describing how MimbleWimble could work.
 As the potential for this was realised work was done to make this a reality.
 One of these projects is Grin, which is a minimalistic implementation of MimbleWimble.
-Further information could be found on Grin at Grin vs. BEAM, a Comparison [] and Grin design choice criticisms - Truth or Fiction[].
+Further information could be found on [Grin at Grin vs. BEAM, a Comparison](https://tari-labs.github.io/tari-university/protocols/grin-beam-comparison/MainReport.html)[2] and [Grin design choice criticisms - Truth or Fiction](https://tari-labs.github.io/tari-university/protocols/grin-design-choice-criticisms/MainReport.html)[3].

 ## Contents